Interstate 35E (Minnesota): Later changes

 The original plans for the I-94 overlap in Downtown Saint Paul did not include the right-side ramps that eliminate weaving.
 The ramp from I-35E northbound to I-94 eastbound was added when I-35E was finally completed in 1990, and a five-year construction project that was completed in 1992 added the ramp from I-35E southbound to I-94 westbound, as well as a direct ramp from I-35E southbound to the Lafayette Freeway (US 52) to avoid weaving across I-94 east.
 This project was done because the old Spaghetti Junction at the east split of I-35E and I-94 would not be able to handle the extra load from the completed I-35E parkway.

 When the first piece of the parkway opened in 1984, unused provisions, pending more study, were added for a direct link to Ayd Mill Road, a sunken four-lane road with minimal intersections that leads northwest from I-35E.
 The ramps were built and temporarily opened in 1992 for high-occupancy vehicles, due to the closure of the nearby Lafayette Bridge (US 52) for reconstruction.
 The ramps were reopened on June 12, 2002, as a test, and remain open As of 2017.
 A controversial extension of Ayd Mill Road to I-94 remains on the table.

 The 1964 Lexington Bridge across the Mississippi River was replaced by a new bridge, built from 2001 to 2004, due to deterioration of the old structure including cracks in steel beams.

-Unweave the Weave, a project to eliminate weaving at the I-694 overlap, was completed in 2008.
+Unweave the Weave, a project to eliminate weaving at the I-694 overlap in Little Canada and Vadnais Heights, was started in 2004 and completed in 2008.
+The project was designed around several factors, a few of which included increasing freeway traffic capacity, increasing driver safety, and eliminating weaving and lane changes (eliminating "geometric deficiencies"), hence the name of the project, "Unweave the Weave".
+This weaving was the case for most drivers prior to 2005, before most of the road reconstruction work on the interchanges was done.
+As a result of lane changing and constant congestion, many accidents occurred on the interchange after its completion in the early 1970s.
+The current layout of the two Interstates now provides for safer exits and entrances, minimal congestion, and better road surface durability.
+The project also realigned the two Interstates to improve the infrastructure of the highway from an asphalt surface to a complete concrete surface.
+Numerous bridges were rebuilt, including the residential streets of Edgerton Street and Labore Road in Vadnais Heights.